History of Templeton College

 |2005||Executive (non-degree) programmes transferred to the Saïd Business School.|

 Templeton College connections

-Building on its role as Oxford’s specialist graduate college in Management Studies, Templeton became the centre of a high-level network in the subject, bringing together Fellows, students and alumni, business leaders, and leaders of thought from around the world in order to cross-fertilise study and debate, and catalyse new approaches.
+Building on its origins in the Oxford Business Summer School and its years of providing corporate and public executive training programmes, and with a Council made up of leaders in industry, commerce and finance, the Oxford Centre for Management Studies (OCMS) and then the College constituted the centre of a high-level network in the subject, bringing together Fellows, students and alumni, business leaders, and leaders of thought from around the world in order to cross-fertilise study and debate, and catalyse new approaches.

 - The Emerging Markets Forum

 - The Oxford Futures Forum

 - The Oxford Chairs & CEOs Dinner Discussions